ucbepic/BARGAIN/README.md

         return proxy_is_correct, oracle_output
 ```
 The above class extends `Oracle` class and defines its own `oracle_func`.
 This function processes an input `data_record` with an accurate LLM.
 It evaluates whether the given `proxy_output` is correct, and also returns the correct answer.
-These user-defined proxy and oracles can be used by PRISM as before:
+The user-defined proxy and oracle can be used by PRISM as before:
 ```python
 proxy = YourProxy(task)
 oracle = YourOracle(task)